-Information Security

-The Company's business, by its nature, requires it to store, retrieve, evaluate and use customer data (albeit a limited amount), market and trading data, fund analysis, company data and other information, some of which is highly sensitive.
-The Company is subject to the risk of IT security breaches from parties with criminal or malicious intent.
-Should Quilter's intrusion detection and anti-penetration software not anticipate, prevent or mitigate a network failure or disruption, it may have a material adverse effect on the Company's customers, business, financial condition, operations, and reputation.
+Current impact and risk outlook Risk mitigation and management actions Information Security The Company's business, by its nature, requires it to store, retrieve, evaluate and use customer data (albeit Cyber threat defences and monitoring a limited amount), market and trading data, fund analysis, company data and other information, some Data governance arrangements, including those relating to General Data Protection Regulation of which is highly sensitive.
+The Company is subject to the risk of IT security breaches from parties with compliance criminal or malicious intent.
+Should Quilter's intrusion Information security policy standards and detection and anti-penetration software not anticipate, compliance arrangements prevent or mitigate a network failure or disruption, it Information Security Governance Forum may have a material adverse effect on the Company's customers, business, financial condition, operations, and reputation.
+Third party outsourced arrangements oversight of third-party On-going service The Company outsources some of its critical functions providers, including due diligence processes, Service Level Agreements and contracts, service to specialist third parties.
+If the Company does not review meetings, monitoring of management effectively oversee its third-party providers, they do not perform as anticipated, or the Company information and Key Risk Indicators, annual reviews and joint Risk and Compliance experiences technological or other problems with a third party, it may experience operational difficulties, Committees (with key providers) increased costs and loss of business, customer Third party risk management policy